jdi-testing/jdi-qasp-ml/README.md

  - Add more data
  - Split dataset to train/test by adding prefix to aliases
  - experiment with removing **is_hover** procedure and its features
+ - check ability to train one class models in addition to existing multiclass model

 # Install environment to train / test model